petergardfjall/dotfiles/cheat/sheets/c++.cheat.md

 pointers).
 There is no "null reference" - a reference always refers to an object.

-To reflect the lvalue/rvalue and const /non- const distinctions, there are three kinds of references:
+To reflect the lvalue/rvalue and `const`/non-`const` distinctions, there are three kinds of references:

-- *lvalue references*: refers to object whose value we want to change
+- *lvalue references*: refers to an object (whose value we want to change)
 - *const references*: refers to object whose value we do not want to change
 - *rvalue references*: refers to objects whose value we do not need to preserve after we have used it (e.g., a temporary).
 We want to know if a reference